 I like how clean white builds are and I wanted to replicate that while putting my own spin on it.

 Why go for a 1080 over a 1080Ti?

 I truly wanted to get a 1080Ti, believe me.
 Unfortunately the price for a decent card is out of my reach, I just couldn't justify spending that much money on a single component.
 Instead, I bought a 1080 card that performed well and was discounted on OCUK.
-There are also rumours of a new line of Nvidia GPUs coming up, so I could save my money and make the upgrade later if I ever want to.
+There's also the new line of Nvidia GPUs, so I could save my money and make the upgrade later if I ever want to.

 Why did you bother spending money on x component?

 The majority of the components in this build were picked for their colour, not necessarily for performance although I did try to give it a healthy balance.

 What lessons did you learn from this build?

 MEASURE EVERYTHING!
 I bought a case before buying the Anidees AI Crystal Cube, it was the Thermaltake Core X9 Snow.
 Without measuring it.
 The case was HUGE, waaay bigger than I thought it would be.
 A complete rookie error.
 In the end I returned it which was a major pain.

 Compact cube cases are hard to build in and make pretty.
 This.
 Cable management is especially difficult.